-Why should you buy this: The MegaLite keeps you warm and won’t weigh you down.
+Why should you buy this: The Hyperion is incredibly warm for its weight.

 The best 3-season down sleeping bag

-Who’s it for: The Nemo Riff/Jam 15 are for campers who place a priority on comfort when it comes to sleeping.
-The unique spoon-shaped design adds extra space where it’s needed most, making it ideal for side-sleepers.
+Who’s it for: The Magma 10 and 17 are for backpackers who place a priority on warmth when it comes to sleeping.

 The best 3-season synthetic sleeping bag

-Why should you buy this: Backpackers who want all-weather protection should look at the North Face HyperCat 20, which is crafted with a durable and lightweight synthetic insulation that stays warm even when it’s wet outside.
+Why should you buy this: Backpackers who want all-weather protection should look at the Big Agnes Bolten SL 20, which is crafted with a durable and lightweight synthetic insulation that stays warm even when it’s wet outside.

 Who’s it for: Backpackers and car campers who explore in areas where wetness is a major concern.

-Why we picked The North Face HyperCat 20:
+Why we picked Big Agnes Bolten SL 20:

 There is little argument that a down sleeping bag is warm — it’s perhaps the warmest material you can wrap yourself in.
-However, down insulation does have a significant flaw in that it loses its warmth when wet.
-Manufacturers have turned to a special water-resistant down that is treated superficially with a DWR like Nikwax but this technology is relatively new, and its effect on the longevity of a down bag is unknown.
+However, down insulation does have a significant flaw — it loses its warmth when wet.
+Manufacturers have turned to a special water-resistant down that is treated superficially with a DWR-like Nikwax but this technology is relatively new and its effect on the longevity of a down bag is unknown.

-While many sleeping bag makers use down in their high-end bags, manufacturers like North Face realize there is a huge market for synthetic fabrics, as well.
-These synthetic bags offer a significant advantage because they stay warm even while wet, though wet warmth does come at a cost — synthetic bags are often heavier and bulkier.
-Enter the North Face HyperCat 20, a synthetic bag that offers the wet warmth advantage of synthetic insulation but maintains a lightweight profile that rivals many down bags in the same temperature class.
+While many sleeping bag makers use down in their high-end bags, manufacturers like Big Agnes realize there is a huge market for synthetic fabrics, as well.
+These synthetic bags offer a significant advantage because they stay warm even while wet, though wet warmth does come at a cost as synthetic bags are often heavier and bulkier.
+This is where the Big Agnes Bolten SL 20 shines by offering the wet warmth advantage of synthetic insulation while maintaining a lightweight profile that rivals many down bags in the same temperature class.